shixinhuang99/scafalra/README.md

 The above example will download and extract the archive of the last commit of `scaffold-cli` to the cache directory, then add its local path to the list.

+This is much quicker than using `git clone`, because it not downloading the entire git history.

 ## Usage

 ### `scaffold [-h|--help] [-v|--version]`